 We currently have over 50 clubs with mini-sections within Kent County.
 This is a great achievement and we, at Kent County RFU, would like to thank all involved that make mini rugby an enjoyable and successful sport that so many children enjoy.

 Mini Rugby and Age Grade Rugby are for players aged 6 – 11 and ensure that every player can play rugby in a safe environment whilst learning the core skills of the sport.
 It has also been proved through research that Rugby also helps to develop a player’s social and personal skills.

-Many mini rugby players go on to become youth and senior players in their own clubs or even progress further afield.
-The smiles on the children’s faces show the enjoyment they have for the sport that they play.
+Many mini-rugby players become youth and senior players in their own clubs or even progress further afield.
+The smiles on the children’s faces show their enjoyment of the sport they play.
 KCRFU encourages the acceptance of Rugby Union values at every level.
 Minis rugby is widely recognised as the building blocks of the 15-a-side game and without these, the quality we see in our youth, senior and representative games would not be realised.

-Please contact our Kent County RFU Mini Chair or Youth Chair for more specific help.
+Please contact our Kent County RFU Mini Chair for more specific help.